IamVatsal/python_mini_projects/README.md

    A program to analyze a text file and display the top 10 most frequent words.
 4. **Simple Notepad**
    A basic text editor with save, save as, and load functionality.
+5. **Website Status Checker**
+   A tool to check the status of a website, including its response time, server type, and content type.

 ## Prerequisites